-I got a message last week from a reader who was wondering how I manage my laundry and laundry room.
-She has a husband and five kids (hence, lots of laundry) and was hoping I could give her some new tips.
-Here’s all I got on that topic:
+I received a message last week from a reader who wanted to know how I manage my laundry and laundry room.
+She has a husband and five kids and, hence, a lot of laundry.
+So she was hoping I could give her some new tips.
+Here’s all I got on that topic, plus a free stain removal chart you can print out and post next to your washer for easy reference.

 Staying on top of laundry in a large family

-As much as I wish I had a simple secret to share that would make this chore cease to be a struggle, the fact is, my family has grown and changed a lot over the years, and my strategy for laundry has had to change, as well.
+I wish I had a simple secret to share that would make this chore cease to be a struggle.
+But the fact is, my family has grown and changed a lot over the years.
+And my strategy for laundry has had to change, as well.

 - No Washer/Dryer –